 I walk past Scott holding five to his two and how, when he offers me a cup of water and I say:

 And I say:

 “Oh.
 Scott.
-By the way.
-Extra issue,” and laugh.
+By the way: extra issue,” and laugh.

 The three of us collect others, and sit for tea and lunch in the café, me with salmon focaccia, oiling my fingers, others with stews.
-I move between covering breaks in a lift displaying the message ‘Please stay calm—help’ on its LCD.
+I move between covering breaks in a lift displaying the message ‘Please stay calm—help’ on its display.
 I sit with Trudy on level six while Abdul goes for ice cream.
 She’s fretting, in a really beautiful way, about how her daughter wants her over to Ireland for Christmas and how she’d much rather be working for a children’s charity in London.
 Gareth offers a break, which Trudy takes to cross the landing for the toilet.

 “How’s the ballroom?”

-“Ah, it’s alright—the classic Southbank thing of putting on some Modernist composing and making it free?
+“Ah, it’s alright—the classic Southbank thing of putting on some Modernist composing and making it free.
 So old people come along and are, like; ‘oh, classical music for free!’”

 We talk about work in a way that makes me really think about why we’re talking about work, then Trudy returns and we talk about whether the show is technically a success in a way that makes me really think about why we’re talking about whether the show is technically a success.
 I guess we care.

 I pass by Peter next.
 He’s covering a break but asks about my essay.